Do you know how much is your net worth at this very moment?

 I can leave my job tomorrow if I want to.
 Feels good to know.
 On the other hand, if my coefficient was lower than 1,000 I would have started looking at my net worth, thinking of ways to increase it or change its structure; or reduce my annual expenses.
 Whatever.

 #5.
-You’ll feel more financially secure
+Knowing what you are worth makes you feel more financially secure

 Knowing and following regularly, your net worth also increases the level of control you have over your long-term finances (and life).